OlgaTorok/NatureOfCode/01_Introduction/08_One_Dimensional_Noise_1/README.md

 # One Dimensional Noise

-In the first part of the exercise the walker is declared.The setup() function contains the canvas, the background and the walker object is called to create a new walker.
-The draw() function holds a rectangle, the rectangle fill colour with the opacity of 15 and the two functions called from object's class Walker.
+In the first part of the exercise the **Walker** is declared.
+The **setup()** function contains the canvas, the background and the walker object is called to create a new walker.
+The **draw()** function holds a rectangle, the rectangle fill colour with the opacity of 15 and the two functions called from object's class **Walker**.
 The opacity is used to create a train effect on the object.

 ```js